-Supplementations under Rule 26(e) are due: (time[s] or interval[s]).
-Mediation.
+The date for the completion of all discovery (general and expert) is: Stipulated modifications to the case management track include: Reports from retained experts underrequired by Rule 26(a)(2)(B) and disclosures required by Rule 26(a)(2)(C) are due during the discovery period: From Plaintiff(s) by From Defendant(s) by Supplementations underwill be as provided in Rule 26(e) are due: (time[s] or interval[s]) as otherwise ordered by the court.
+3. Mediation.
 [For cases selected for mediation under LR 16.4 and LR 83.9ag et seq.]
 Mediation should be conducted [early][midway] [late] in the discovery period, the exact date to be set by the mediator after consultation with the parties.
-The parties agree that the mediator shall be (identity).
+The parties agree that the mediator shall be (identity) .
 (If the parties report no agreement, the clerk will select a mediator from the Court's panel of mediators.)
-Preliminary Deposition Schedule.
-Preliminarily, the parties agree to the following schedule for depositions: The parties will update this schedule at reasonable intervals.
-Other items.
-5. Plaintiff(s) should be allowed until date to request leave to join additional parties or amend pleadings.
+4. Preliminary Deposition Schedule.
+The undersigned proposes the following schedule for depositions: The parties will update this schedule at reasonable intervals.
+5. Other items.
+Plaintiff(s) should be allowed until date to request leave to join additional parties or amend pleadings.
 Defendant(s) should be allowed until date to request leave to join additional parties or amend pleadings.
 After these dates, the Court will consider, inter alia, whether the granting of leave would delay trial.
-The parties have discussed special procedures for managing this case, including reference of the case to a Magistrate Judge on consent of the parties under 28 U.S.C. §§636(c), or appointment of a master:

-(Report any agreements on these matters).

-Trial of the action is expected to take approximately \\\\\ days.
+The parties have discussed special procedures for managing this case, including reference of the case to a Magistrate Judge on consent of the parties under 28 U.S.C. §§636(c), or appointment of a master: (Report any agreements on these matters).
+Trial of the action is expected to take approximately days.
 A jury trial [has][has not] been demanded.
+Date: